- Extended Catalogue Entry

 Artistback to top

 - Sir George Hayter (1792-1871), Portrait and history painter; son of Charles Hayter.
-Artist associated with 198 portraits, Sitter associated with 16 portraits.
+Artist or producer associated with 198 portraits, Sitter associated with 16 portraits.

 This portraitback to top